meiosis97/StableMate/pkg/README.md

 ## StableMate

 StableMate algorithm is based on ST2.
-StableMate repeat a ST2 procedure that consists of two consecutive ST2 runs.
+StableMate repeats a ST2 procedure that consists of two consecutive ST2 runs.
 StableMate first run ST2 to select predictors that are most predictive (with a objective of minimizing BIC of linear models by default).
-This is followed by a second run of ST2 that selects stable predictors within the predictive predictors just selected (with a objective of minimizing prediction sum of squares of linear models by default).
+This is followed by a second run of ST2 that selects stable predictors within the predictive predictors just selected (with a objective of minimizing the prediction sum of squares of linear models by default).
 Therefore, StableMate builds two ensembles, one with predictive selections and one with predictive and stable selections.
-The later must be a subset of the former.
+The latter must be a subset of the former.

 As stability is defined with respect to the environment from which data are collected.
-Compared to *st2e*, the *stablemate* function requires a additional environment variable indicting each sample’s environment (as well as the objective for stability selections).
+Compared to *st2e*, the *stablemate* function requires an additional environment variable indicating each sample’s environment (as well as the objective for stability selections).

 ### A test run of StableMate